Lucifer-0905/ignitiaLearn/README.md

 Projects - Get AI-suggested portfolio projects (uses Gemini) Analytics - Track your learning progress Troubleshooting

+📱 Ignitia Sidebar - Complete Feature Guide
+Here's how each feature in your sidebar works:

+NAVIGATION SECTION
+1. 🏠 Home
+URL: /
+What it does:

+Welcome/overview page after you log in
+Shows featured courses curated for you
+Displays platform statistics (10,000+ Active Learners, 500+ Courses, 95% Completion Rate) Lists key features of Ignitia:
+AI-Powered Learning Paths
+Premium Course Content
+Hands-On Projects
+Progress Analytics
+Shows testimonials from other learners
+Backend API Used:

+/api/courses - Fetches featured courses to display
+2. 📚 Courses
+URL: /courses
+What it does:

+Browse all available courses from Coursera and Udemy Filter courses by:
+Category: Development, Design, Business, Data Science, Marketing, Personal Development
+Difficulty: Beginner, Intermediate, Advanced
+Provider: Coursera or Udemy
+Search courses by title or keywords
+View course details: instructor, duration, skills taught, rating Click on course to see full details (course-detail.tsx) Backend API Used:

+GET /api/courses - Fetches all courses
+GET /api/courses/:id - Fetches individual course details Example API Query:

+/api/courses?category=development&difficulty=beginner&provider=coursera&search=python

+3. 🎓 Learning Paths
+URL: /learning-paths
+What it does:

+View predefined learning paths (Full-Stack Developer, Data Scientist, etc.)

+Each path shows:

+Path name and description
+Duration estimate (e.g., "6 months")
+Skills you'll learn (HTML, CSS, JavaScript, React, etc.)
+Courses included in the path
+Your progress on each path
+Expandable sections to see which courses are in each path

+Start learning a path with one click

+Backend API Used:

+GET /api/learning-paths - Fetches all available learning paths GET /api/progress - Tracks your progress on each path
+4. 📊 Dashboard
+URL: /dashboard
+What it does:

+Your personal learning hub with at-a-glance stats:

+Total hours learned (e.g., "45 hours")
+Courses in progress count
+Current streak (e.g., "7 days")
+Completion rate (percentage)
+Charts and visualizations:

+Line chart: Learning progress over time (hours per week) Pie chart: Distribution of learning by category (Development: 40%, Design: 30%, etc.)
+Area chart: Cumulative learning hours trend
+Courses in progress section showing:

+Which courses you're currently taking
+Progress bar for each course
+Time spent on each
+Backend API Used:

+GET /api/analytics - Gets your stats (hours, streak, completion rate) GET /api/progress - Gets all your course progress
+GET /api/courses - Gets course details for your progress
+5. 🚀 Projects
+URL: /projects
+What it does:

+View AI-generated project ideas tailored to your skill level

+Each project includes:

+Project title (e.g., "Build a Real-Time Chat Application") Description of what you'll build
+Difficulty level (Beginner, Intermediate, Advanced) Estimated time to complete
+Required skills (which skills you'll practice)
+Project requirements (what you need to deliver) Learning outcomes (what you'll learn)
+Filter by difficulty: Beginner, Intermediate, Advanced

+Generate new project ideas using AI:

+Click "Generate Project" button
+AI (Gemini) creates a unique portfolio-worthy project Based on your skills and selected difficulty
+Backend API Used:

+GET /api/projects - Fetches available projects
+POST /api/ai/generate-project - Uses Gemini AI to create personalized projects How Gemini AI Works Here:

+Input: Your skills (HTML, CSS, JavaScript) + Difficulty (Intermediate) ↓
+Gemini generates → Unique project idea with full specifications ↓
+Output: Project title, requirements, learning outcomes

+6. 📈 Analytics
+URL: /analytics
+What it does:

+Detailed learning analytics and insights:

+Total learning hours this week/month
+Average hours per day
+Most studied category
+Fastest growing skill
+Days active (streak)
+Visual analytics:

+Learning trend line chart: Track your learning hours over time Category breakdown pie chart: What % of time you spend on each category Skill progress bars: See your improvement in each skill Weekly activity chart: Which days you studied most Download reports (export your progress)

+Time range selector: View data for last 7 days, 30 days, etc.

+Backend API Used:

+GET /api/analytics - Gets all your analytics data
+GET /api/progress - Gets detailed progress on each course QUICK ACTIONS SECTION
+⭐ Skill Assessment
+URL: /assessment
+What it does:

+AI-powered skill evaluation quiz to test your current knowledge

+How it works:

+Click "Start Assessment"
+Answer multiple-choice questions (10-15 questions)
+Get instant feedback (correct/incorrect with explanation) See your score and skill level (Beginner/Intermediate/Advanced) Get AI recommendations - Gemini generates a learning path based on your results Questions cover various topics and difficulty levels

+Backend API Used:

+GET /api/assessment - Fetches assessment questions
+POST /api/ai/recommend-path - Uses Gemini AI to create personalized learning path based on assessment results How Gemini AI Works Here:

+Your Assessment Results
+  ↓
+Gemini analyzes: Your weak areas + strong areas + current skills ↓
+Generates → Personalized learning path recommendation ↓
+Shows: "Based on your assessment, here's your custom learning path..."
 Issue	Solution
 Port 5000 already in use	Kill the process: lsof -i :5000 then kill -9 <PID>
 npm install fails	Delete node_modules and package-lock.json, then retry